THM-MoTE/mope-server/README.md

 1. Install [sbt](http://www.scala-sbt.org/) in order to compile the projects.

-2. Because Mo|E uses subprojects you need to clone all subprojects and this project into one directory.
+2. Because MoPE uses subprojects you need to clone all subprojects and this project into one directory.
 This should look like this:
   ```
   parent/